-Darci tells in schools across the country and shares festival stages with some of the best-known storytellers in the nation.
-She has told at:
+Darci tells folktales, fairytales, ghost stories, personal stories and more.
+She performs in schools across the country and has shared festival stages with some of the best-known storytellers in the nation.
+Highlights include:

-- the National Storytelling Network Conference in 2013
+- 2013: National Storytelling Network Conference featured Regional Teller

-- She is a regular teller in the “Stories That Make a Difference” benefit concert series produced by the Weavers of the Word Storytelling Collaborative, and co-producer of an annual concert and workshop with a national teller in Williamsburg, VA.
+- 2010 – 2014: frequent teller in the former “Stories That Make a Difference” benefit concert series produced by the Weavers of the Word Storytelling Collaborative

 Details, Details…Descriptive Language Makes it Real: Descriptive language can take a story from good to unforgettable.
 By being specific in your descriptions, you introduce a whole new pallette of color to your stories, giving them depth, vibrancy and immediacy; you help your audience picture the story you’re telling, and make the characters more real to them.
 Bring a story to work on.
 Unlock your imagination, and watch that story bloom!
-This workshop is appropriate for all ages.
+8 – Adult

 Storytelling in Museums: Museums tell stories.
 Whether the stories are about people, ideas or inventions, your visitors will enjoy their visits more if the information is presented in story form.
 Learn how to turn dry facts into memorable narratives that will bring your visitors back.